manticoresoftware/manticoresearch-php/docs/lowlevelclient.md

 $token = $client->token();
 ```

 The endpoint receives an empty JSON object and returns the raw token string.
-Pass `true` to return a `TokenResponse` object:
+Pass `true` to return a `Response\Token` object:

 ```php
 $response = $client->token(true);